 Bandhavgarh National Park is best known for tiger sightings.
 Being a small national park with a fair number of tigers, tiger sightings here are almost guaranteed.
-In fact, we were told that you have to be lacking in luck to not see tiger here.
+In fact, we were told that you have to be lacking in luck to not see the tiger here.
 As luck would have it, Tigers decided to give us a miss for all the three safaris that we took in the Magadi and Tala Zone.
 Some fellow-travelers did see the tiger.
 Confirming that it was indeed a matter of destiny for those who missed.
 What happens when you miss the most coveted catch of the jungle?
 You start observing the rest of the jungle and its eco-system.
 This is exactly what happened to us.
 We saw the Bandhavgarh national park in all its diversity.

 Bandhavgarh National Park beyond Tigers